Ultra Deep Sequencing of Amplicons

-We offer you our amplicon service on the MiSeq with different service lines, ranging from a full service package starting with DNA extraction to sequencing of ready-to-seq amplicon pools.
+Eurofins Genomics offers you the amplicon service on the MiSeq with different service lines, ranging from a full service package starting with DNA extraction to sequencing of ready-to-seq amplicon pools and bioinformatics analysis.

-NEW: 16S Microbiome profiling from only 6 samples.
+NEW: 16S Microbiome profiling from only 6 samples can be easily ordered via our NGS online shop.
 Read more!

 Are you interested in an individual quote or need more information?
 We would be happy to consult you about the most convenient strategy for your specific aimsmplicon project.
 Just contact us!

 Selected publications about ultra deep amplicon sequencing

 Amplicon analysis (MiSeq): Lange, A., Schilling E., Strittmatter A. et al., AmpliconDuo: A split-sample filtering protocol for high-throughput amplicon sequencing of microbial communities.
 PLOS One 10(11)

 Amplicon analysis (MiSeq): Köberl, M. et al., Agroforestry leads to shifts within the gammaproteobacterial microbiome of banana plants cultivated in Central America.
 Frontiers in microbiology 6

 Amplicon analysis: Tambadou, F. et al., Characterization of the colistin (polymyxin E1 and E2) biosynthetic gene cluster.
 Archives of Microbiology